 The Law Revision Commission would not apply the ethical standards to a presiding officer other than an administrative law judge, at present.
-Application of the standards to other hearing personnel is problematic, since the presiding officer may be part-time or a lay hearing officer, or even the agency head.
-But general principles of appropriate conduct would still apply to non-administrative law judge hearing personnel.
-10
+Application of the standards to other hearing personnel is problematic, since the presiding officer may be part-time or a lay hearing officer, or even the agency head.9 But general principles of appropriate conduct would still apply to non-administrative law judge hearing personnel.10 And an agency could by regulation make the Administrative Adjudication Code of Ethics applicable to its presiding officers.11

-The administrative adjudication provisions of the Administrative Procedure Act do not govern certain state agency hearings.11 Nonetheless, the proposed Administrative Adjudication Code of Ethics should apply to administrative law judges who preside in these hearings.
+The administrative adjudication provisions of the Administrative Procedure Act do not govern certain state agency hearings.
+Nonetheless, the proposed Administrative Adjudication Code of Ethics should apply to administrative law judges who preside in these hearings.
 The ethical integrity of a state administrative law judge is independent of the details of the particular hearing procedure the judge follows.